 We cherish the sacraments that are at the heart of the life of our parish.
 We ask that parishioners who are preparing for any of the sacraments join us for one of our weekly Sunday parish Masses and regularly attend Lifelong Faith Formation.
-Lifelong Faith Formation is our primary parish religious education program, every child or teen preparing to receive one of the sacraments for the first time should take full part in Lifelong Faith Formation for an entire year before beginning his or her year of preparation.
+Lifelong Faith Formation is our primary parish religious education program.
+Every child or teen preparing to receive one of the sacraments for the first time should take full part in Lifelong Faith Formation for an entire year before beginning his or her year of preparation.

 The Eucharist is a mystery of love, celebrated in the midst of the assembled faithful and at the very heart of the liturgical life of the church.
 The Eucharist is the memorial of our Lord’s passion and resurrection.
 The word “Eucharist” comes from the Greek for thanksgiving, and, through it, we express gratitude for God’s many gifts.
 Another name for the Eucharist is the Lord’s Supper, as this sacrament recalls Jesus’ Last Supper with the apostles and looks ahead to the heavenly banquet.
-First Eucharist will be celebrated May 4, 2014.

 For more information, please contact Bethany Thier at 920-403-3474 or email@example.com.